Old World Style Interior - Design Basics and Inspiring Spaces

 • Old World Style Interior Design - Explore Inspiring Ideas | Paintit.ai - 4

-Mix and match plush velvets, distressed leather, linen, and wool.
-Layering different materials on sofas, beds, and windows adds depth and tactile interest.
-Don’t shy away from woven baskets or fringed throws for extra dimension.
+Mix and match plush velvets, distressed leather, linen and wool.
+Layer different materials on sofas, beds and windows.
+Don’t be afraid to incorporate textured elements like woven baskets or fringed throws for added depth.

 • Old World Style Interior Design - Explore Inspiring Ideas | Paintit.ai - 5